vigneshvaidy/Food-Image-Classification/README.md

 Once we receive data from cassandra to our dashboard, we then pass these values to our visualizations through jinja which is a template engine
 We can then view all our visualizations in one place.

-## Future Work

-We are planning to add support for user profiles in order to store previous data.
-We can see the previously scanned images and also the insights related to that.
-That way a user can lead a better life by making healthy life choices :smiley:

 ## Acknowledgements